-In my first year I wish I knew: that some things will figure themselves out with time.
-As I went through my studies, the program and expectations continued to become clearer.
-Additionally, I wish I had taken advantage of the multitude of resources offered by the Student Success Centre; it’s something that would have given me further reassurance and guidance.
+The one thing I wished I would have known back in my first semester is… that some things will figure themselves out with time.
+As I went through my studies, my program and expectations continued to become clearer.
+Additionally, I wish I had taken advantage of the numerous workshops offered by the Student Success Centre much earlier!

 A tip I have for new students is… to ask questions and try new things.
 You never know what can happen when you make the first step to reach out, whether that is to an advisor, a professor, or another student.
 More often than not, you’re going to feel more knowledgeable, prepared, and confident as you continue your studies at Concordia.